 Atlantic Seaboard Accommodation & Packages

-The Atlantic Seaboard is found between the Table Mountain range and the chilly Atlantic Ocean.
-Also known as Cape Town’s ‘Riviera’ it stretches from the Victoria & Alfred Waterfront on the north shore of Table Mountain all the way down the Atlantic side of the Cape Peninsula and includes the suburbs of Mouille Point, Green Point, Sea Point, Fresnaye, Bantry Bay, Clifton, Camps Bay, Bakoven, Llandudno to popular Hout Bay a little suburb featuring a great working harbour.
-The Atlantic Seaboard is a popular destination for local Capetonians and visitors alike.
+Your exploration of the cold ocean side of Cape Town starts at the popular Victoria & Alfred Waterfront on the north shore of Table Mountain and meanders all the way down the Atlantic side of the Cape Peninsula.
+It includes the suburbs of Mouille Point, Green Point, Sea Point, Fresnaye, Bantry Bay, Clifton, Camps Bay, Bakoven, Llandudno and all the way to popular Hout Bay featuring a working harbour and traditional fishing community.

-The red and white stripes of the lighthouse signal the start of the promenade that runs along the coast leading to the sea-facing suburb of Sea Point.
-The Sea Point Promenade is much-loved exercise space for joggers, skaters, cyclists, dog walkers and anyone wanting to enjoy its wide walkways that run along the ocean where big crashing waves occasionally drench joggers – much needed on a hot summers day!
+The significant red and white stripes of the lighthouse signal the start of the promenade that runs along the coast leading to the sea-facing suburb of Sea Point.
+The Sea Point Promenade is a much-loved exercise space for joggers, skaters, cyclists, dog walkers and anyone wanting to enjoy its wide walkways that run along the ocean where big crashing waves occasionally drench joggers!
+From there, take the pavement to Camps Bay and grab a coffee on the rocks as people walk their pedigreed dogs across the beach on trendy leads.

-Bantry Bay is a luxurious coastal suburb along Cape Town’s Atlantic Seaboard featuring some of Cape Towns luxury boutique hotels and guest houses.
+Bantry Bay is another luxurious coastal suburb along Cape Town’s Atlantic Seaboard featuring some of Cape Town’s most luxurious boutique hotels and guest houses.
+And then the upmarket suburb of Clifton continues towards Camps Bay linking two of the most luxurious and expensive addresses in Cape Town.

-The beach at Camps Bay lies below the magnificent slopes of Lion’s Head with the Twelve Apostles which are 12 peaks that make the mountainous backdrop to Camps Bay.
-The beach below is wide and flat featuring bright yellow sun umbrellas and a lively promenade with a strip of excellent restaurants with side tables that spill onto the pavement and cocktail bars that feature little dance floors to dance away the sand from your toes, once the sun goes down.
-This is where to head to for sundowners and a spot of electric dance music and is always lively and upbeat.
-Camps Bay also features some of Cape Town’s most luxury boutique and 5-star hotels.
+Camps Bay beach lies below the magnificent slopes of Lion’s Head and the Twelve Apostles, forming the mountainous backdrop to this trendy beach where nestle some of Cape Town’s most upmarket boutique lodges and luxury hotels.
+Camps Bay is wide and flat featuring bright yellow sun umbrellas and a lively promenade, its typical sunset strip of excellent restaurants with side tables that spill onto the pavement and cocktail bars that feature little dance floors to dance away the sand from your toes, once the sun goes down.

-Further along past the luxury 5 star 12 Apostles Hotel and Spa, on the famed Chapmans Peak Drive and about 9 km beyond Camps Bay lies the secluded seaside suburb of Llandudno.
-The beautiful beach has boulders and white sand and impossibly turquoise water that’s popular among surfers.
-Llandudno has no shops or restaurants so you need to be self-sufficient for your day at the beach.
-If tanning naked is your thing Llandudno’s Sandy Bay beach is popular with nudists and there are secluded little beaches to explore amongst the rocks.
+Drive further along past the luxury 5-star 12 Apostles Hotel and Spa, on the famed Chapmans Peak Drive, and about 9 km beyond Camps Bay discover the secluded seaside suburb of Llandudno.
+Notice the enormous smooth grey boulders and sugary sands lining this beautiful cove loved by surfers from across Cape Town.
+Pack your own drinks, coffees and snacks as you won’t find shops or restaurants in quaint rich Llandudno.
+If tanning naked is your thing, Llandudno’s Sandy Bay beach is popular with nudists and there are secluded little beaches to explore amongst the rocks.

-The historic fishing village of Hout Bay is next along the Atlantic drive.
-Its mountain peak resembles a rhino horn and is called The Sentinel.
-The harbour is a real working harbour featuring down to earth restaurants that offer pub-style seafood and fish and chips.
-The bustling weekend Hout Bay Market boasts an array of quality foodie stalls featuring artisan foods and produce not found just everywhere as well as live music, and interesting clothes and art and crafts.
-You can easily spend a few hours at Hout Bay Harbour and finish off your day with an inexpensive boat trip to Duiker Island, home to a large resident seal population.
-Two of the cruise options are glass-bottom boats which add to the excitement.
+Hout Bay fishing village is next along the Atlantic Drive, its mountain peak resembling a rhino horn and aptly named The Sentinel.
+The real working harbour features down-to-earth restaurants oozing pub-style seafood and fish and chips.
+You can easily spend a few hours at Hout Bay Harbour and finish off your day with an inexpensive boat trip in a glass-bottomed boat to Duiker Island, home to a large resident seal population.

-You can continue this drive all the way along the staggeringly beautiful Chapmans Peak Drive to Noordhoek which leads to Kommetjie, Scarborough and eventually Cape Point, but most people who have the time opt to do that on another day.
-This is a drive where you want to stop and take photo’s look for whales or sharks and just soak up the views.
-Chapmans Peak Drive is one of the World’s most beautiful drives and is also hugely popular with South Africans who stop to picnic or enjoy sundowners in what has to be some of the best mountainside ocean scenery in Africa.
+Continue this drive all the way along the staggeringly beautiful Chapmans Peak Drive to Noordhoek which leads to Kommetjie, Scarborough and eventually Cape Point – but most people who have the time opt to do that on another day.
+This is a drive where you want to stop and take photos, look for whales or sharks and just soak up the views.
+Chapmans Peak Drive is one of the world’s most beautiful drives and is also hugely popular with South Africans who stop to picnic or enjoy sundowners in what has to be some of the best mountainside ocean scenery in Africa.

 Proceed Booking